AustinCodingAcademy/react-state-practice/README.md

 ### TODO
 * Fix this issue in ClassInputForm by using react class state.
-* Fix this issue in HooksInputForm using react hooks to fix this issue.
+* Fix this issue in HooksInputForm using react hooks useState to fix this issue.

 ### Questions
 Which approach is better?